codemonkeyjim/RepData_PeerAssessment1/PA1_template.md

 ### Summarize by interval

 Create a different data frame that sums the steps per interval without regard to day.
 This can be used to look for patterns based on the time of day.
+Note that this still ignores missing values.

 ```r